bremialrizky/Retail-Dataset---Dummy-Project/README.md

 # Retail-Dataset---Dummy-Project
 **1. Project Preview**

-Project ini bertujuan menganalisis performa penjualan retail menggunakan data transaksi yang mencakup order, customer, product, payment, dan order item.
-Analisis difokuskan pada pertumbuhan bisnis, perilaku pelanggan, efisiensi operasional, serta identifikasi produk dan kategori yang paling berkontribusi terhadap revenue.
-Dashboard dibangun menggunakan Power BI dengan pendekatan end-to-end data analysis, dari eksplorasi data hingga business insight dan rekomendasi strategis.
+This project aims to analyze retail sales performance using transaction data covering orders, customers, products, payments, and ordered items.
+The analysis focuses on business growth, customer behavior, operational efficiency, and identifying the products and categories that contribute most to revenue.
+The dashboard was built using Power BI with an end-to-end data analysis approach, from data exploration to business insights and strategic recommendations.

 **2. Tools & Skills**